freezecoder/trippobuckley/README.md

 ## Contributing

-We welcome contributions to improve **Trippo**.
+We welcome contributions to improve **BTrips**.
 If you'd like to contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-name`).